HelloItsDev/croqbiot/src/pages/index.md

   image:
     alt: Choux rouge Croq'biot
     img: /img/shutterstock_346508717_bocaux_chou_rouge_lactofermente.jpg
-  subheading: Trouver les legumes Croq'biot
+  subheading: Trouver nos legumes Croq'biot
 product:
   description: >-
     If you'd like to read more about our closure, <a